+2020 2019

-Deferred tax asset December 2015 ,
+Deferred tax asset

-Organizational costs/Startup expenses \$ 1 2,389
+Organizational costs/Startup expenses \$ 166,813 \$ 12,389

-Total deferred tax asset 1 2,389
+Total deferred tax asset 166,813 12,389

-Valuation allowance (1 2,389)
+Valuation allowance (166,813) (12,389)

-Deferred tax asset, net of allowance \$
+Deferred tax asset, net of allowance \$ \$

 The income tax provision consists of the following:

+As of December 31,

+2020 2019

-Federal ember 31, 2019
+Federal

-Current \$ 16,225
+Current \$ 38,451 \$ 16,225

-Deferred (12,389)
+Deferred (154,424) (12,389)

 State

-Current
+Current \$ \$

 Deferred

-Change in valuation allowance 12,389
+Change in valuation allowance 154,424 12,389

-Income tax provision \$ 16,225
+Income tax provision

-As of December 31, 2019, the Company did not have any U.S. federal and state net operating loss carryovers available to offset future taxable income.
+As of December 31, 2020 and 2019, the Company did not have any U.S. federal and state net operating loss carryovers available to offset future taxable income.

 In assessing the realization of the deferred tax assets, management considers whether it is more likely than not that some portion of all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which temporary differences representing net future deductible amounts become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.
 After consideration of all of the information available, management believes that significant uncertainty exists with respect to future realization of the deferred tax assets and has therefore established a full valuation allowance.
-For the period from August 13, 2019 (inception) through December 31, 2019, the change in the valuation allowance was \$12,389.
+For the year ended December 31, 2020 and the period ended December 31, 2019, the change in the valuation allowance was \$154,424 and \$12,389, respectively.

-A reconciliation of the federal income tax rate to the Company's effective tax rate at December 31, 2019 is as follows:
+A reconciliation of the federal income tax rate to the Company's effective tax rate is as follows: